-The European Synthetic Turf Council (ESTC) in any case indicates that costs for mitigating emissions are not prohibitive and less than the cost of switching to alternatives.
+The European Synthetic Turf Council (ESTC) in any case indicates that costs for mitigating emissions are not prohibitive and less than the cost of switching to alternatives (comment #686).
+ESTC have also indicated that, if RO4 was favoured, the measure should in time be reviewed and if necessary repealed.

 Noteworthy, is a 2019 Dutch court decision which found a field owner to be in breach of the “Duty of Care” article in the Dutch Soil Protection Act.
 The owner was found guilty of not having done more to prevent granules from spreading to and contaminating the surrounding soil.
 It is outside of the remit of SEAC to analyse possible legal and policy implications of this decision on the currently proposed restriction (in regards to infill material).
 However, if a field owner already has a specific “Duty of Care” requirement under national legislation related to infill material then any costs made to fulfil this requirement cannot be considered part of the costs of this restriction option.
 As such, the costs mentioned in this opinion might be overestimated.

+RO5: hybrid restriction option

+RAC proposed a hybrid option (RO5) where existing pitches could be used for their remaining lifetime conditional on strict RMMs being implemented.
+Newly constructed or refurbished pitches would then be banned from using infill material.

+No specific cost information is available to SEAC, but the Committee considers the cost assessment under RO4 to be applicable here.
+This is due to the fact that the only relevant costs for this restriction option are those associated with the implementation of RMMs.
+While SEAC acknowledges that currently alternative infill materials/systems are more expensive, it is in principle to be expected that prices would drop because of higher availability.
+Allowing the use of existing pitches until they reach the end of their lifetime should mitigate the surplus costs associated with alternatives.

+This option was not preferred by RAC unless a full ban would not be proportionate.
+During the consultation, both public and private stakeholders indicated that this option should not be preferred as well.
+SEAC also does not prefer this option since a full ban (with or without transition period) might be proportionate, thereby negating the reason RAC even proposed RO5 in the first place.
+Further to that, ESTC has indicated that they would be receptive to RO4 being a time-limited derogation (review clause), which calls into question the added value of RO5 even more.

 Medical devices

-Microplastics are used in a multitude of products used for medical purposes such as equipment like adsorbers for blood treatment or ions exchange resins but also mixtures like dental filling material or sunscreen (so called substance-based medical devices).
-During the preparation of the Annex XV proposal the Dossier Submitter was not fully aware of these substance-based medical devices and expected that medical devices would be derogated from the ban of the proposal, because microplastics are contained (derogation 5a) or permanently modified (derogation 5b) suggesting a limited economic impact (‘instructions for use’ and reporting requirements).
+Microplastics are used in a multitude of products used for medical purposes such as equipment like adsorbers for blood treatment or ions exchange resins but also mixtures like dental filling material or sunscreen.
+During the preparation of the Annex XV proposal the Dossier Submitter was not fully aware of these substance-based medical devices and expected that medical devices would be derogated from the ban of the proposal, because microplastics are contained (derogation 5a) or permanently modified (derogation 5b) suggesting a limited economic impact (‘instructions for use and disposal’ and reporting requirements).